Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 Scanned old photos work for memorial gifts, anniversary keepsakes, and any moment from before phone-camera ubiquity.
 Scan at 600 DPI minimum from a flatbed scanner.
 Phone-camera photos of old prints rarely have enough detail to print well at 500 or 1000 pieces because they capture the print's surface texture rather than the underlying image.

 For old prints with damage (creases, fading, scratches), a basic photo-restoration pass before upload is worthwhile.
 Our team does not restore photos; we print the file you provide.
-Free tools like Google Photos auto-enhance and Photomyne handle minor restoration.
+Free auto-enhance and photo-restoration tools handle minor restoration.

 Social-Media Photos (Caveat)

 Social-media photos almost never work for the 500 and 1000 piece counts because platforms downsample heavily on upload.
 A photo that looks fine in your feed at 1024 by 1024 pixels has lost most of its print-grade detail.
-Facebook, Instagram, and Twitter all compress to roughly 1 megapixel for most uploads, which is below the minimum for the larger counts.
+Social platforms all compress to roughly 1 megapixel for most uploads, which is below the minimum for the larger counts.

 If the only copy of a photo you have is on social media, two paths work.
 First, ask the original poster for the camera-roll original if it was their photo.
 Second, if it was your own upload, check your phone's camera roll first; the original almost always still exists there.
 Save-as from a feed should be a last resort.